 Accommodations are provided through an interactive process between the requester and GC representatives.
 According to the Equal Employment Opportunity Commission, the Interactive Process is "an informal, interactive process . . . [to] identify the precise limitations …and potential reasonable accommodations that could overcome those limitations."

-The employee who is requesting the accommodation may be asked to obtain specific supporting documentation to be forwarded to the University Human Resources office.
+The employee who is requesting the accommodation may be asked to obtain specific supporting documentation to be forwarded to the Office of Human Resources.

-For disability accommodation requests --Depending on the case and the documentation presented, an evaluation by a health professional designated by GC may be necessary.
-If requested, supporting documentation from a qualified clinician may include:
+For disability accommodation requests -- depending on the case and the documentation presented, an evaluation by a health professional designated by GC may be necessary.
+If requested, supporting documentation from a qualified medical provider may include: